Program Admission

 In addition to the graduate admissions application, the MC program requires the following supplemental materials:

-• at least two and a maximum of three completed recommendations.
+• Recommendations: Require a minimum of two and maximum of three recommendation letters

 Specifically, applicants are asked to describe how their education and training, as well as volunteer and professional experiences, inform why they want to pursue the MC degree.
 They also should outline how our program will help them meet their future career goals.
 Applicants are expected to discuss their ability to work with and be sensitive to the needs of a multicultural and diverse society, including (but not limited to), members of diverse racial and ethnic groups and sexual minority individuals.